Impacts of changing landscape

-Mastek's approach to address security concerns
+Mastek's approach to addressing security concerns

 How is cloud-native security addressed?

-Let’s think about security in layers for cloud.
+Let’s think about security in layers for the cloud.
 The 4C's of Cloud Native security are Cloud, Clusters, Containers, and Code.
 This layered approach augments the defense in depth computing approach to security, which is widely regarded as a best practice for securing software systems.

 - Cloud – It is the foundation of all security layers, and every cloud provider (like AWS, Microsoft Azure, Google Cloud, IBM Cloud) provides infrastructure security for the running workloads.

-- Clusters – The primary security concerns in this layer are RBAC authorization, secrets management, pod security policies, network policies, and Kubernetes is the standard operating tool.
+- Clusters – The primary security concerns in this layer are RBAC authorization, secrets management, pod security policies, and network policies, and Kubernetes is the standard operating tool.